-A global pandemic which has slashed oil prices and prompted unprecedented experiments in monetary policy has meant Gulf states are redoubling their efforts to diversify their economies and shift from being oil-powered to digitally-powered.
+A global pandemic that has slashed oil prices and prompted unprecedented experiments in monetary policy has meant Gulf states are redoubling their efforts to diversify their economies and shift from being oil-powered to digitally-powered.

 Gulf Cooperation Council (GCC) governments, particularly those of the United Arab Emirates (UAE), Bahrain, and Saudi Arabia, have been earnestly working on implementing large-scale digital transformation, including expansion into cryptoassets.

 A slew of progressive regulatory developments in recent years have positioned these forward-thinking jurisdictions as emerging hubs for cryptocurrency and blockchain technologies.

 The region is now witnessing a frenzy of digital asset investment activity and cryptoasset exchanges mushrooming all around.

 Known for its progressive and innovation-driven governance, the small island nation of Bahrain has long embraced crypto and fintech in a big way.
 In addition to slashing capital startup requirements from around $50,000 to $100 for some businesses, in 2017 the government introduced the region’s first regulatory sandbox.

 Just this week, we saw Bahrain issue a licence to CoinMENA, a new Sharia-compliant digital assets exchange CoinMENA.
 The exchange is one of two in the Kingdom to be regulated by the central bank, the other being Rain.